Golf

 I wasn’t worried, though.
 I had quickly come to the conclusion that the man had, in jest, exaggerated the whole three-foot business.
 In a country as steeped in mythology as Ireland, such exaggerations are to be expected.
 And if that morning’s weather was anything to go by, I wouldn’t even need a stinger.
 The sky was blue and, most importantly, the breeze gentle.
 No, I thought, I’d be alright.

 That evening a storm rolled in, knocking the electricity out of my room.
 I thought I might not even be able to play.
 So, while the friendly ladies of Ballybunion Golf Hotel scuttled to fix up a new room for me, I sprinted through the rain to McMunn’s for a pint.
-I asked the bartender if he thought my round would get canceled.
-He just frowned.
+I asked the bartender if he thought my round would be canceled.

 * * *